EOSIO/eosjs/README.md

 ### SignatureProvider

-SignatureProvider holds private keys and is responsible for signing transactions
+SignatureProvider holds private keys and is responsible for signing transactions.

 ***Using the default JsSignatureProvider in the browser is not secure and should only be used for development purposes.
 Use a secure vault outside of the context of the webpage to ensure security when signing transactions in production***

 ```js
 const defaultPrivateKey = "5JtUScZK2XEp3g9gh7F8bwtPTRAkASmNrrftmx4AxDKD5K4zDnr"; // useraaaaaaaa
 const signatureProvider = new JsSignatureProvider([defaultPrivateKey]);